OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-11.md

 ## 2 Samuel 11:14

-Now in the morning David wrote a letter to Joab and sent it by the hand of Uriah.
+In the morning, David wrote a letter to Joab and sent it with Uriah.

 ## 2 Samuel 11:15